Frequently Asked Questions

 Some, but not all, carers are entitled to a council tax discount.
 Council tax bills are based on two adults living in a property, if only one person lives there then the council tax bill is reduced by 25%, if no one lives there then the bill is reduced by 50%.
 For the purposes of council tax people can be ‘not counted’ for various reasons.

 Thomas and Caroline care for their daughter, Katie, who has cerebral palsy.
-Katie is 25, lives with her parents and receives the highest rate care component of DLA.
+Katie is 25, lives with her parents and receives the highest rate care component of Disability Living Allowance.
 Both Thomas and Caroline spend at least 35 hours a week caring for Katie.
 For council tax purposes both Thomas and Caroline are ‘not counted’.
 This just leaves Katie so the council tax bill should be reduced by 25% as it is deemed to be a single occupancy.

 James cares for his uncle, Simon, who has Alzheimer’s Disease.
-James and Simon live together and James spends over 35 hours a week caring for Simon, who receives high rate AA.
+James and Simon live together and James spends over 35 hours a week caring for Simon, who receives high rate Attendance Allowance.
 Simon’s GP has provided a certificate stating that Simon has a severe mental impairment which is permanent.
 This means that James is ‘not counted’ for council tax purposes as he meets the criteria for a carer, and Simon is ‘not counted’ due to his mental impairment.
 This means that the property is seen as empty and is eligible for a 50% council tax discount.

 Disability Reduction Scheme – council tax